Ferritin: Protein structure

 All the aforementioned ferritins are similar, in terms of their primary sequence, with the vertebrate H-type.
 In E. coli, a 20% similarity to human H-ferritin is observed.
 Some ferritin complexes in vertebrates are hetero-oligomers of two highly related gene products with slightly different physiological properties.
 The ratio of the two homologous proteins in the complex depends on the relative expression levels of the two genes.

-Inside the ferritin shell, iron ions form crystallites together with phosphate and hydroxide ions.
-The resulting particle is similar to ferrihydrite.
+Cytosolic ferritin shell (apoferritin) is a heteropolymer of 24 subunits of heavy (H) and light (L) peptides that form a hollow spherical nanocage that covers an iron core composed of crystallites together with phosphate and hydroxide ions.
+The resulting particle is similar to ferrihydrite (5Fe2O3·9H2O).
 Each ferritin complex can store about 4500 iron (Fe3+) ions.
+The proportion of H to L subunits varies in ferritin from different tissues, explaining its heterogeneity on isoelectric focusing.
+L-rich ferritins (from spleen and liver) are more basic than H-rich ferritins (from heart and red blood cells).

+Serum ferritin, which is typically iron-poor, consists almost exclusively of L subunits.
+Serum ferritin is heterogeneous due to glycosylation.
+The glycosylation and direct relationship of serum ferritin concentration to iron storage in macrophages suggest it is secreted by macrophages in response to changing iron levels.